← Back to 史記

 使 退

-In the seventeenth year, the Jin Hou made Crown Prince Shen Sheng attack Dong Shan.
-Li Ke admonished Duke Xian and said: 'The crown prince offers the millet offerings for ancestral sacrifices and state altars, and oversees the lord's meals morning and evening.
+In the seventeenth year, the marquis of Jin sent Crown Prince Shensheng to attack Dongshan.
+Li Ke admonished Duke Xian and said: 'The crown prince provides the grain for the ancestral sacrifices and state altars, and oversees the lord's meals morning and evening.
 Therefore, he is called the eldest son.
-When the lord goes, then there is a guard.
-Having a guard, then there is following.
-Following is called soothing the army.
-Guarding is called overseeing the state.
+When the lord goes out, someone remains to guard the state, and when someone guards it, another follows the lord.
+Following him is called supporting the army; guarding the state is called overseeing the state.
 This is the ancient system.
-Leading troops is monopolizing action and planning; Oathing armies is what the lord and state governance plot: this is not the crown prince's matter.
-The troops are in controlling commands only.
-Receiving commands then is not awe-inspiring.
-Monopolizing commands then is not filial.
-Therefore, the lord's proper heir cannot lead troops.
-If the lord loses his office and leads troops without being awe-inspiring, how will you use it?'
+Leading troops means monopolizing command and planning; Swearing the army is something the lord and the state deliberate over: it is not the crown prince's concern.
+The troops exist to carry out commands.
+To receive commands is not to inspire awe, and to monopolize commands is not filial.
+Therefore, the lord's rightful heir cannot lead troops.
+If the lord loses his station and leads troops without inspiring awe, what use is that?'
 The gong said: 'I have sons, but I do not know which one will be established as crown prince.'
-Li Ke did not reply and retreated.
-He saw the crown prince.
+Li Ke did not reply, withdrew, and went to see the crown prince.
 The crown prince said: 'Am I perhaps to be deposed?'
-Li Ke said: 'Crown prince, strive!'
+Li Ke said: 'Crown prince, strive!
 You have been taught with armies, and you do not share this fear.
 Why would you be deposed?
-Moreover, fear not being filial.
-Do not fear not being established.
+You should fear being unfilial, not fear failing to be named heir.
 Cultivate yourself and do not blame others, then you will avoid calamity.'
 The crown prince led the troops.
 The gong clothed him in a one-sided robe and belted him with a gold jue.
-Li Ke declined with illness.
-He did not follow the crown prince.
+Li Ke declined on grounds of illness and did not follow the crown prince.
 The crown prince then attacked Dong Shan.

 27